-The defaults in Modality.Sample are set to store images in their original DICOM format.
+The defaults in MODALITY.SAMPLE are set to store images in their original DICOM format.
 Some image viewers may have trouble displaying images in DICOM format from certain devices.
-Such devices should be configured to store images in Targa format.
-If you are upgrading to Patch 99, the operational master file, Modality.dic, already contains these definitions.
+Such devices should be configured to store images in Targa format..
 When the modality master file contains a device-specific definition, the device-specific definition overrides the defaults.
 You must comment out the device-specific definition for the defaults to be used.